Miniature Concrete House Building Manual

 DAY 2: Walls & Plaster

 Take the bag with 80g of the mortar.
-Mix it with 20ml of water as making previous foundation.
+Mix one of the three bags with 20ml of water to make the previous foundation.

 Layer 4: The stairs lead to the porch, so no bricks will be laid there.
 Now you will begin to form a rectangle.
 Leave space for the door, you will use one half-brick for this purpose in this layer.